nesheep5/rough-erd/README.md

 # rough-erd
 This tool creates a rough ER diagram.
-Tables related by ID.
+This tool uses the ID to create a UML.
 (Not use FOREIGN KEY)
 ![uml.png](https://github.com/nesheep5/rough-erd/blob/master/example/uml.png)

 ## Install